metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Required:

-- `cidr` (String) CIDR is a string representing the IP Block Valid examples are '192.168.1.1/24'.
+- `cidr` (String) CIDR is a string representing the IP BlockValid examples are '192.168.1.1/24'.

 <a id="nestedatt--spec--clusternetworkpolicy--egress--to_services--namespace_selector"></a>